tylermorgan22/JMusic-Text-to-Midi-Generator/README.md

 BM2.mp3: song made with BM2.txt as input.

 BM3.mp3: song made with BM3.txt as input.
-My personal favorite of the three
+My personal favorite of these three examples.

 SETUP: